 CREATE ORis specified the table is replaced if it exists and newly created if it does not.
 Without

 The name of the Delta Lake table to be created.
 The name must not include a temporal specification.
-If the name is not qualified the table is created in the current database.
+If the name is not qualified the table is created in the current schema.

 table_namemust not exist already unless